DPPO Pelagic Academy

 Internship with DPPO

-In 2022, DPPO hired Emil Bundgaard Holm as part time employee to help improving the coverage of the data self-sampling done by DPPO’s member vessels.
-In 2023 Emil moved from a part time position to an internship contract as a part of his education at DTU Aqua fisheries Engineering.
-Below is his own description of what he has been involved with during his time at DPPO.
+In 2022, DPPO hired Emil Bundgaard Holm as a student-employee to help improve the coverage of the data self-sampling done by DPPO member vessels.
+In 2023, Emil moved from a part-time position to an internship contract as a part of his education at DTU Aqua, Fisheries Engineering.
+Since then, Emil has graduated and is currently employed with the organisation as a research assistant.

-In my internship one of the tasks has been to ask our members to take biological samples in all our fisheries.
-I have the contact to the fishermen and they contact me, when they have delivered a sample of a given fish in the fishing factory.
+In my internship, one of the tasks has been to ask our members to take biological samples in all our fisheries.
+I have contact with the fishermen, and they contact me when they have delivered a sample of a given fish in the fishing factory.
+I will contact DTU Aqua to let them know where the samples are placed, and they pick them up for analysis.
+I make a schedule in cooperation with our members to make it easier for them to make the sample.

 DPPO PhD programme

-Paco Rodriques
+Paco Rodriguez-Tress

 Project title: Optimizing important pelagic fish resources by using data from commercial vessels.